Charlie-Brownie85/todo-list/README.md

 # TODO list

 - Add better styles and responsiveness
-- Create button component for the `add` and others
+- Create button component for the `add` and others?
 - Icon component
 - Add draggable
 - Add persistent state through `localStorage` and load list on init app